Field Day 2024

 We will be operating within the spirit of Field Day by setting up on the day of the event.

 • Our class is 3A, meaning a maximum of three transmitters will be operating under the call sign of W9RH at any point in time.
-This does not include a GOTA or VHF station.
+This does not include a GOTA station which has a separate call sign.
+We will also have a VHF (2 meters) station operating simplex (146.520 MHz).

 • Maximum power output is limited to100 watts.